nusenu/OrNetStats/endtoend-correlation-groups.md

 This page should help you with debugging your MyFamily configuration.
 The number in the last column should equal to the number of relays you operate (for every relay).

-Once MyFamily is fixed the relays will automatically disappear from this page (within a ~week).
+Once MyFamily is fixed the relays will automatically disappear from this page (within a ~1-2 days).
 If you need help with the MyFamily configuration you can reach out to the [tor-relays mailing list](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-relays).
 You can also use tools that handle MyFamily automatically (I maintain an ansible role -